mateuszlason/game-of-life/README.md

 I took care of **responsiveness** on all desktop resolutions, also I styled landing page for mobile, but since the game demands quite a big screen, the playground itself does not support mobile resolutions (at least for now).

+Edit 1.0 App is now responsive on mobile devices, nevertheless since the game utilizes a lot of computing, for performance reasons it is recommended to use desktop computer.

 > Enjoy the game!

 ### Which technologies did I use??